truenas/middleware/docs/userguide/index.rst

 #.  **Create a group** named
     *sftp* in :menuselection:`Account --> Groups --> Add Group`.
-Then, click on the *sftp* group in "View Groups" and add the users who are to be restricted to their home directories when using **sftp**.
+Then, click on the *sftp* group in "View Groups" and add the users who are to be restricted to their home directories when using :command:`sftp`.

 #.  **Set permissions for each dataset** in :menuselection:`Storage --> Volume --> View Volumes`.
 SSH chroot is
     **very specific** with regards to the required permissions (see the ChrootDirectory keyword in